Dr. Skylar Covich – JAWS Basics and Learning Microsoft Word and Excel

 in life and want to see if JAWS is right for them, to long-time JAWS

 users who might have some gaps in their training.
-That last category
+The course focuses

-navigate Windows, Microsoft Office and the Internet, especially
+navigate Windows, the Internet, and Microsoft Office especially

-explaining the importance of paying attention to JAWS’s capability of providing hints about shortcut keys.
+explaining JAWS’s capability of providing hints about shortcut keys.

 Donald Brown - The Writer's PLR Mastery